 European Master in Specialised Translation (METS)

-The prestigious European Master in Specialised Translation offers selected second-year Master’s students a year of specialisation and cross-cultural professionalisation in the form of an original programme guaranteed by the 10 consortium partners’ requirements of excellence.
+The prestigious European Master in Specialised Translation offers selected second-annual-block students a year of specialisation and cross-cultural professionalisation in the form of an original programme guaranteed by the 10 consortium partners’ requirements of excellence.

 METS students complete their internship as part of the METS or substitute their internship with courses.

-All teaching focus classes must be taken at UCL.
+Note: All teaching focus classes must be taken at UCLouvain.

 To find out more: